Fusioneers/DeepCream/docs/documentation.md

 module and start it.
 It does this in a while loop so that the program is guaranteed to run the full three hours.
 In the case of an error it catches any exceptions and logs them.
 After that it reinitialized the DeepCream model.

-Note: Since the program uses multiple threads the individual threads might and will exceed the allowed runtime they are given.
-To counteract this we subtract two minutes off of this runtime to ensure the threads will finish in time.